ros-visualization/visualization_tutorials/visualization_marker_tutorials/README.md

 # visualization_marker_tutorials
-Unlike other displays, the Marker Display lets you visualize data in RViz without RViz knowing anything about interpreting that data.
+These tutorials will show you how to use the Marker Display in RViz to render basic shapes and lines.
-Instead, primitive objects are sent to the display through `visualization_msgs/msg/Marker` messages, which let you show things like shapes and lines.
+Primitive objects can be sent to the display through `visualization_msgs/msg/Marker` messages.

+## Basic Shapes

-This tutorial will show you how to send the four basic shapes (boxes, spheres, cylinders, and arrows).
+In this tutorial, you will learn how to send the four basic shapes (boxes, spheres, cylinders, and arrows).
 We'll create a program that sends out a new marker every second, replacing the last one with a different shape.

-## Basic Shapes

-In this tutorial, you will learn how to send visualization markers and use the different shapes that are available.
 Let's break down the code piece by piece:

 ```